Andrew Yang Says Elizabeth Warren’s ‘Medicare For All’ Plan Is ‘Overly Optimistic’

 During a recent CNN interview, Yang suggested that his healthcare plan will not eliminate private insurance.
 He claims that the goal of his plan — he has somewhat controversially adopted the “Medicare for All” label but not Bernie Sanders’ approach — is to show Americans that “private insurance is not what you need” and says his path forward will accomplish this goal without removing private insurance.

-The debate over keeping or eliminating private insurance has become central to the healthcare debate, with Bernie Sanders’ “Medicare for All” bill used as the gold standard of comparison for other plans.
+The debate over keeping or eliminating private insurance has become central to the healthcare debate, with Sanders’ “Medicare for All” bill used as the gold standard of comparison for other plans.
 Although Sanders’ plan does not outright ban private insurers, it doesn’t leave them much to cover — cosmetic surgery, for example, could be purchased through private insurance.
 His plan is similar to Canada’s healthcare system, although he goes a step further and includes services such as dental and vision care — paid via private insurance in Canada — as basic universal coverage.

 According to Yang, the private insurance business model is harming families and businesses by continuing to increase prices year after year, although he highlighted that many Americans are content with their coverage.
 Regardless, Yang said he believes healthcare is a human right, and his upcoming healthcare plan will ensure every American has coverage.